Heavy downpours lead to flooding and transport disruption

 Heavy rainfall has led to travel disruption in parts of the South East of England.

-Some train and underground services were hit by cancellations and delays due to the torrential downpours.
+Some train and underground services were hit by cancellations and delays due to the torrential downpours which saw parts of London endure more than half a month’s worth of rainfall in one night.

 The Met Office had warned that spray and flooding on roads could lengthen journey times, while flooding of homes and businesses was possible amid overnight heavy rain into Thursday.